realsifocopypaste333/sifo-player-binary/README.md

 This is only binary ,that compile with pyinstaller, taken from  https://github.com/AshkanGanj/Music-django-app/

-so we dont need to install and install python, django etc :)
+so we dont need to install and setting python, django etc :)

 this is python django music server like simple spotify :D